Do you like a campfire?

 You won’t know which works best for you if you don’t start using them and honing your fire building skills.
 You may find that one works extremely well when you are camping in a group, and another works best if you are camping alone.
 The location, whether or not you are building a fire to cook on or to provide warmth will also factor into the choices.

 So to answer the question as to which is the best method to use, you will have to figure that one out on your own.
 While that may sound as if we are not interested in helping, you’d be wrong believing that.
-If anything, we strongly encourage you to play with fire and check ‘em out.
+If anything, we strongly encourage you to play with fire and check ‘em out and read this guide.

 The Ultimate Survivor